About Herzing MSW Program Field Education

 Two-year students must pass MSW510 and MSW520.

 Herzing provides student support throughout your educational career.
 Importantly, you will have a field instructor you meet with weekly, with whom you will also be submitting weekly communication forms.
-The Director of Field Education is available for 1:1 support during weekday hours, which is your opportunity to report complications or incidents in the field.
+Additionally, you will have a Practicum Liaison who is licensed Herzing MSW faculty member that will support you in your practicum course and provide support.
+The Director of Field is also available for any concerns that arise during the practicum experience.

 Please note: Herzing University students who participate in an online course or programs are eligible for any/all student services offered by the University.
 These services typically include financial aid for those who qualify, employment assistance, academic advising, tutoring programs, and learning resources.